Suva18/my_automation-projects/README.md

 **Install required dependencies**
 ` pip install -r requirements.txt `
 How to Run Tests
-Update the feature files under features/ directory.
+Could you update the feature files under the features/ directory?
 Execute the tests using the command:
 `behave`
 **Key Features**